Horse Judging Contest

 Any Junior or Senior 4-H member is eligible to participate in the 4-H horse-judging contest.
 Members are not eligible, however, to participate in a contest if by the date of the contest they will have competed or participated in a post-secondary judging program.
 Senior state winning judging team members who do not make or choose not to compete at Eastern Nationals, are eligible to participate again as a team member in that division while age eligible.
 Junior state winning team members may continue to compete on a county team in that division in future contests while age eligible.
 A Senior judging member who competes on a state-winning team is not eligible to compete again as a team member in that age division; however, a Junior or Senior high overall individual is eligible to return and compete on a team or as an individual in that age division.

 Each county is eligible to enter any number of Junior or Senior teams of three or four members in the state contest.
 Additional participants may participate as individuals in the contest.
 A team must be composed of three or four members.
 When four members are used, the three members with the highest total score will be used in determining team awards.
 All participants in the contest will be eligible for individual awards or recognition.
-Individuals may compete as 4-H members and FFA competitors.
+Individuals may compete as 4-H members (regular junior/senior; rookies are excluded) and FFA competitors.
 The youth will be required to register and pay an entry fee in both divisions and give the appropriate number of reasons in each division.
 The contestant’s 4-H Oral Reasons scores will be used when calculating the FFA scores.

 Senior teams will be composed of participants who have reached age 14 and have not reached age 19 as of January 1.
 Junior teams are composed of members who have not yet reached age 14 as of January 1.